learnbyexample/cli-computing/exercises/exercise-solutions.md

 >
 >ignore nonexistent files and arguments, never prompt

-It also helps to remove write protected files (provided you have appropriate permissions to delete those files).
+For example, it helps to remove write protected files (provided you have appropriate permissions to delete those files).

 **18)** Which option would you use to interactively delete files using the `rm` command?